testmunk/docs/rest.rst

 Selecting Devices to Test On
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To select devices to test on, go to testmunk.com and navigate to ``Account Settings`` > ``REST API``.
-Or you can also set the devices the moment you create a Testrun using the `Create a new testrun`_ endpoint.
+Or you can also set the devices the moment you create a testrun using the `Create a new testrun`_ endpoint.

 Start an existing testrun
 ~~~~~~~~~~~~~~~~~~~~~~~~~